dnagir/approache/source/_posts/2013-07-10-testing-rails-across-time-zones.markdown

 Usage: Randomise time zone when running specs
 ----------------

-The RSpec support file will (part of this Gist) sets the Rails' `Time.zone` to a random time zone.
+The RSpec support file (see below) will set the Rails' `Time.zone` to a random time zone.
 So if something is wrong then your CI should eventually fail.

 When it will, you should look for the message at the very beginning: